Neutron-rich nuclei and neutron skins from chiral low-resolution interactions: Density distributions

-\paragraph{Density distributions.--} Density distributions offer insights into nuclear structure by combining a bulk description of the nucleus with information on the internal shell.
+Density distributions offer insights into nuclear structure by combining a bulk description of the nucleus with information on the internal shell.
 With ample information for stable nuclei, electron scattering experiments on rare isotopes are also becoming possible~\cite{Tsukada2017SCRIT}.
 Figure~\ref{fig:Sn120_rho} displays the charge and point-neutron density distributions for $^{120}$Sn, a candidate system for the extraction of the symmetry energy slope $L$~\cite{Auma17peelsym}.
+We evolved the point-proton and point-neutron density operators $\rho_{p/n}(r)$ for each point on a radial mesh from 0 to 10~fm in steps of 0.1~fm.
+The charge density distribution is then obtained by folding the point-proton and point-neutron distributions with Gaussians following the procedure introduced in~\cite{Chandra1976} and summarized in~\cite{Frosini2021mrII}.
 The darker theoretical uncertainty bands in Fig.~\ref{fig:Sn120_rho} are obtained by varying the harmonic-oscillator frequency around the optimal value, while the lighter bands show the sensitivity of the results to changing $e_\mathrm{max}$ from 12 to 14.
+Both bands are an estimate of the remaining model-space uncertainties.
 For comparison, we also show results based on the NNLOsat interaction~\cite{Ekst15sat}, which proved to reproduce well the charge density distributions in the Sn region~\cite{Arthuis2020a}.
-For these calculations we were able to make use of the novel matrix element storage scheme~\cite{Miyagi2021} to yield vastly reduced uncertainties compared to Ref.~\cite{Arthuis2020a}.
+For these calculations, we were able to make use of the novel matrix element storage scheme~\cite{Miyagi2021} to yield vastly reduced uncertainties compared to Ref.~\cite{Arthuis2020a}.
 Results for the charge distribution show a good reproduction of two-point Fermi and three-point Gaussian parametrizations extracted from experiment~\cite{DeVries1987ADNDT}, where differences could only be resolved through a more detailed experimental description.
-Interestingly, the behavior obtained for the novel 1.8/2.0~(EM7.5) and 1.8/2.0~(sim7.5) interactions are very similar.
+Interestingly, the behaviors obtained for the novel 1.8/2.0~(EM7.5) and 1.8/2.0~(sim7.5) interactions are very similar.
 Results for the point-neutron density distribution exhibit larger uncertainties, especially in the core of the nucleus.
 Here the differences with the experimental extraction from Terashima \emph{et al.}~\cite{Terashima2008} are larger, with our \emph{ab initio} results yielding a softer shoulder toward the neutron skin.